aaron-z-chiu/multiple-vesicles/README.md

 Run the different `.m` files in MATLAB.

 #### Deleting all the results
-Input `make clean` in your terminal.
+Input `make delete` in your terminal.

 ### Windows
 A Makefile for Windows has not been provided at this moment.
-Please follow these steps to compile and run the code manually.
+Please follow the steps below to compile and run the code manually:
 1. Create folders named `data1`, `data2`, `data3` in the same path as codes.
 2. Compile all the `*.cpp` & `*.h` files.
 3. Run the generated `.exe` file.